pieroproietti/penguins-eggs/DOCS/WAY-TO-VOID.md

 ```
 sudo ln -s /etc/sv/spice-vdagentd /var/service/
 ```
-I need to use spice-vdagent, becouse I'm in a VM, the same is for xandr who let me to resize the display to the windows.
+I need to use `spice-vdagent` becouse I'm in a VM, the same is for `xrandr` who let me to resize the display to the windows.

-For xfce4 we add xfce4-whiskermenu-plugin too to work with my favourite theme colibri.
+For xfce4 we need to add `xfce4-whiskermenu-plugin` too to work with my favourite theme colibri.
 ```
 sudo  xbps-install xfce4-whiskermenu-plugin
 ```

 ## Italian keyboard
-Italian keyboard is not selected from void-installer, so I configure it in this way:
+Italian keyboard is not selected from `void-installer` for X11, so I configure it in this way:

 ```
 sudo mkdir /etc/X11/xorg.conf.d -p